Table of Contents

 There are several types of registration hold that will prevent a student from registering for classes.
 Students on hold cannot register until they make arrangements with the office that placed the hold.

 Financial: Students may not register if they have outstanding charges from a prior term or a current past-due student loan.
 See complete information in the MIT Bulletin.

-The Committee on Academic Performance will entertain a petition from a student formerly on financial hold for late registration only with the recommendation of a majority of a committee made up of the Executive Director of Student Financial Services (SFS), the Registrar, and the team leader of Student Support Services (S3), or their delegates.
+The Committee on Academic Performance will entertain a petition from a student formerly on financial hold for late registration only with the recommendation of a majority of a committee made up of the Director of Financial Aid, the Registrar, and the Director of Student Support Services, or their delegates.

 Medical: All students registering at MIT for the first time, or returning to MIT after an absence of a year or longer, must have an up-to-date medical report on file in the MIT Medical Department.
 Students who have not completed this requirement will not be allowed to register.
-See Frequently Asked Questions about the form.
+See the Student Medical Report form page.